 Same Destination … Different Journey

 Since Mum’s passing I have written a book charting more fully our journey with Mum throughout her illness.
 The book also contains all the information about Lewy body dementia, that I have learnt along the way.
-Information I wish I had known much sooner as I believe it would have enabled me to provide better care and support.
+Information I wish I had known much sooner as I believe it would have enabled me to provide better care and support, see side bar.